owanturist/react-hook-window/README.md

                                                                         ‖
                                                                     12 ‖ no change
                                                                         v
-  3. scrolling to 12th that is already visible = no scroll needed
+  3. scrolling to 12th that is already visible - no scroll needed
   4. scrolling to 3th that is farther than one viewport - scroll to center the 3rd item
-  5. scrolling to 0th that is clother than one viewport - scroll as little as possible
+  5. scrolling to 0th that is closer than one viewport - scroll as little as possible

   ┏┯━━━━━━━━━━━━━━━━━┯┓ -----    ┌─────────────────┐           ┌─────────────────┐
   ┃│ #0              │┃     ▲    │ #0              │           │ #0              │